 An Australian cameraman at whom she threw a glass of champagne marveled.
 "She was so bloody gorgeous."
-That is what he was thinking when the glass and its contents were flying at him.
+That is what he was thinking when the glass and its contents went flying at him.
 That was Ava Gardner.
 Like a hurricane but beautiful, glamorous yet down to earth -- she could swear like a sailor; had a terrible temper; gravitated naturally to macho men, matadors, crooners, big-band leaders, big-game hunting American writers on safari.
 She was 5'6, a brunette with killer looks and a nice voice.
 They dubbed her in the movie "Showboat" but it's her voice you hear on the soundtrack.
 They should not have dubbed her.
 It sounds phony.
 Her voice full of tequila cocktails was just right for Julie's showstopper, "Bill."
 Her eyebrows and mouth rival Vivien Leigh's; her eyes give Liz Taylor's a run for the money.
 On the sexuality scale, she ranks right up there with Marilyn Monroe, Rita Hayworth, and Kim Novak.
 She posed for Man Ray ("absolutely ravishing").
 A sculptor got her to step out of her little two-piece, one piece at a time.
 He did inspired work.
 But they didn't use the statue.
 Damn it, it has tits, the executive roared.

 Surprisingly, there is more North than South in her natal chart -- 56.4% to 43.6% -- a proportion that beautifully mirrors the popular vote after certain landmark US elections.
 Her chart conjures a type of individual who externalizes her emotions rather than bottling them up.
 In a certain mood, she is more likely to fight, curse, slap, and shout than to act quietly bitchy.
 She is not introspective.
 As the actress herself once said, "deep down I'm pretty superficial."
 The predominance of water signs in her chart suggests a state of constant motion, change, and periodic upheaval.
 Can anyone be surprised that the proportion of yin to yang in Ms. Gardner's chart is more than three to one, 76.3% to 23.7%?